DigitalCoreNZ/hashnode/cmaawtsfq000i09jp5vbqexbx.md

 ### Printing an AsciiDoc File as a PDF.

-* I install the AsciiDoc extension for VS Code.
+* I install the AsciiDoc extension from Asciidoctor for VS Code.

 * From the terminal, I install Ruby: